jelcke/vibe-coding-templates/README.md

 Comprehensive project templates optimized for AI agents to bootstrap professional projects with modern tooling, CI/CD, and best practices.

-Create a python hello world app using https://github.com/jelcke/vibe-coding-templates/CLAUDE.md as a guide
+Create a python hello world app using Create a python hello world app use https://github.com/jelcke/vibe-coding-templates/blob/main/CLAUDE.md as a guide as a guide

 ## 🤖 AI Agent Optimized